 The question of whether or not to prime before painting seems as old as, well, painting itself.
 And the answer seems to be different depending on who you talk to.
-Paint manufacturers say “yes” because they want the best possible surface for the paint to shine.
+Paint manufacturers say “yes” – it is an essential wall painting technique – because they want the best possible surface for the paint to shine.
 Do-it-yourself (DIY) fans and some contractors want to skip priming because it adds an additional step.
 The reality is that not every painting project is the same, and the answer is not a clear-cut one.

 Let’s start with the basics — what exactly is primer, and what is it meant to do?
 Even though it goes on in a similar fashion to paint, think of primer more like a glue that binds to the surface and gives it a smooth and uniform quality.